sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 To efficiently customize documentation across multiple files, we recommend the following tools:

-#### Option 1: IDE find and replace
+#### Option 1: IDE Find and Replace

-You can replace in bulk all links and constants using VS Code Fin and replace tool
+You can replace in bulk all links and constants using VS Code Fin and replace tool:

 - Open VS Code and open the ai starter kit workspace
 - Open the search default panel in the extensions bar